 Cleveland Clinic's approach is to foster creativity and cooperation in the pursuit of a common goal: creating world class service for our patients and their families.
 In doing so, we have become one of the world's largest and busiest health centers and our reputation for outstanding care ever growing.

-Cleveland, Ohio (as described at http://www.ercnet.org/neohio/culture.htm) is a great place to live and work.
+Cleveland, Ohio (as described at www.ercnet.org/neohio/culture.htm) is a great place to live and work.
 The main hospital campus is located near Cleveland’s historic University Circle, home of the School of Medicine at Case Western Reserve University.
-Occupying 140 acres and 37 buildings, the main Cleveland Clinic campus includes a hospital, an outpatient clinic, cancer center, eye institute, research institute and supporting labs and facilities.
+Occupying 140 acres and 37 buildings, Cleveland Clinic main campus includes a hospital, an outpatient clinic, cancer center, eye institute, research institute and supporting labs and facilities.

 Although the majority of the positions available here involve clinical care, Cleveland Clinic also offers an array of healthcare-related career opportunities and positions.